-Ringworm is the most common fungal skin infection seen in cats.
-Contrary to the name, ringworm is caused by a microscopic group of parasitic, fungal organisms known as dermatophytes (which means "plants that live on the skin").
+Also known as 'dermatophytosis' (pronounced der-mato-ptosis), ringworm a common fungal infection which affects the skin, fur, and nails of cats.
+It is caused by a microscopic group of parasitic, fungal organisms known as dermatophytes (which means "plants that live on the skin").

 Yes, there are.
 In cats, there are three most common types of dermatophytes which may cause ringworm:

-- Microsporum canis (M. canis): The source of this species of ringworm is almost always a cat and accounts for approximately 75-98% of ringworm seen in cats. *
+- Microsporum canis (M. canis): The source of this species of ringworm is almost always a cat and accounts for approximately 75-98% of ringworm seen in cats.

-A cat can become infected with ringworm either by direct exposure with an infected animal or via the environment, such as contaminated bedding, grooming equipment, carpet, and furniture.
-The spores are attached to the hairs, which are shed into the environment and can remain infective for up to thirteen months.
+- Environment, such as contaminated bedding, grooming equipment, cat carriers, carpet, furniture, air vent filters, and soil.
+The spores are attached to the hairs, which are shed into the environment and can remain infective for up to 18 months.

 - Wood's lamp: A simple way to diagnose ringworm is to use an ultraviolet Wood's lamp (also known as a black light) on your cat, although only around 50% of ringworm strains will show up.
 The infected hair shafts will glow a fluorescent green when exposed to a Wood's lamp.